Azure/azure-kusto-spark/docs/KustoSource.md

   'true' by default if KUSTO_DISTRIBUTED_READ_MODE_TRANSIENT_CACHE=false

 * **KUSTO_EXPORT_OPTIONS_JSON**:
-  'kustoExportOptionsJson' - JSON that provides the list of [export options](https://learn.microsoft.com/azure/data-explorer/kusto/management/data-export/export-data-to-storage) in case of distributed read (either because of query limits getting hit or user request for ForceDistributed mode).
+  'kustoExportOptionsJson' - JSON that provides the list of [export options](https://learn.microsoft.com/azure/data-explorer/kusto/management/data-export/export-data-to-storage) in case of distributed read (either because of query limits getting hit or user request for distributed mode).
   The export options do not support the _OutputDataFormat_ which is defaulted to _parquet_, _namePrefix_ which is a new directory specifically for the current read, _compressionType_ is defaulted to snappy and the command also specifies _compressed_ (to create .snappy.gz files), to turn extra compression off - it can be set to _none_ (**not recommended**) i.e .option("kustoExportOptionsJson", "{\"distribution\":\"per_node\"}")